lungoruscello/PyGridAgg/README.md

 # Show the result
 agg.plot()
 ```

+## Defining Grid Layouts

+You can choose between two different grid layouts:

+* **SquareGridLayout**: Is restricted to have the same width and height as well as the same number of columns and rows.

+* **FlexibleGridLayout**: Allows you to set the overall width and height and the number of columns and rows independently
+of each other.

+When instantiating either layout type, you can set the grid bounds in three different ways:

+1. by specifying a **bounding box** (using the default `__init__`  of both layout classes);
+2. by specifying the **centre coordinate and side dimensions** of the grid (using the `from_centroid` constructor);
+3. by providing **template points** whose bounding box is used to infer the appropriate grid limits
+(using the `from_points` constructor).

-## Built-in Data Aggregators
+## Built-in Point Aggregators

+The following data aggregators are currently available:

 * **CountAggregator**: Simply counts the number of points in each grid cell.

 * **WeightedSumAggregator** and **WeightedAverageAggregator**:
-Compute a weighted sum or weighted average of points in each cell (given an array of
+Compute a weighted sum or weighted average of points in each cell.
-aggregation weights for all points).

 * **MinimumWeightAggregator** and **MaximumWeightAggregator**:
-Compute the minimum or maximum weight of points in each grid cell (given an array of
+Compute the minimum or maximum weight of points in each grid cell.

-aggregation weights for all points).
+All aggregators except the simple `CountAggregator` require an array of aggregation weights for all points.

 ## Custom Aggregators

-You can also define your own data aggregators by inheriting
+PyGridAgg allows you to define your own data aggregators by inheriting
 from `BasePointAggregator` and implementing the `aggregate` function.

-The example below implemnents a custom aggregator that only counts points
+The example below implements a custom aggregator that only counts points
-within grid cells if an associated point weight is above a certain
+inside a grid cell if an associated point weight is above a certain
 *threshold*.

 ```python